saikat709/learning_express/render_view/README.md

 ## # View Engine OR Template Engine
 To render a dymanic html file we need engine in express, we have install those separately.
 Many view engines are available there.
-Example: ejs, jade etc.
+Example: ejs, jade, pug etc.

 If we want to render a html file with the contents of it.
 We can use-
 ```js